ZJU-SEL/kubernetes/docs/getting-started-guides/ubuntu_multinodes_cluster.md

 2. Similarly fetch an `etcd` and `etcdctl` binary from [etcd releases](https://github.com/coreos/etcd/releases) or build them using instructions at [coreos etcd github main page](https://github.com/coreos/etcd).
 Then copy the `etcd` and `etcdctl` binary into `/opt/bin` of every node.

-> **NOTE:** etcd stable version have recently upgraded from 0.4.6 to 2.0.0 This guide supports both two versions.
-You can choose whatever version you like.
-If you'd like to use advanced features of etcd, please choose 2.0+
+> **NOTE:** etcd stable version have recently upgraded from 0.4.6 to 2.0.0 This guide supports 2.0.0 only.

 3. We use flanneld to build an overlay network across multiple minion machines.
 Follow  the instructions on [coreos flanneld github main page](https://github.com/coreos/flannel) to build an executable binary.
 Then copy the `flanneld` binary into `/opt/bin` of every node.